pds-futurejobs

 34881

-The service owner in practice: role, tasks and understanding of service
+The IT service owner in practice: role, responsibilities, and understanding of service

-Learn to better understand the role of the service owner, gain an in-depth insight into the tasks and develop a comprehensive understanding of service.
+Learn to better understand the role of the IT service owner, gain in-depth insight into the tasks involved, and develop a comprehensive understanding of the service.

 approx. 20 hours